inifares23lab/errors/README.md

 The assumptions are that I want to know what and when it happened but without adding much overhead hence the conditional location functionality and the "sligtly enforced" description.

-## TODO

-- reimplement Join to make trace more readable
+- The Join functionality is also unchanged but the output is more readable with the formatting in use here